dasramit1987/GLPGDSBA_Dec21_Hackathon/README.md

 # GLPGDSBA_Dec21_Hackathon
 I recently participated in the Shinkansen Travel Experience - Hackathon organized by Great Learning for PG-DSBA course attendees.
-This is my experience with the Hackathon.
 It was an exciting two days event and enormous learning opportunity for like minded Machine Learning enthusiasts .
+Although it was an individual participation event, I named myself "Natural Intelligence" .Below is my experience with the Hackathon with some Nerdy facts on my approach.
 ## Below is the Problem Description
 This is the problem of a Shinkansen (Bullet-Trains) of Japan.
 They aim to determine the relative importance of each parameter with regards to their contribution to the passenger travel experience.
 Provided is a random sample of individuals who travelled using their train.
 The on-time performance of the trains along with the passenger’s information is published in the CSV file named ‘Traveldata_train’.
 These passengers were later asked to provide their feedback on various parameters related to the travel along with their overall experience.
 These collected details are made available in the survey report CSV labelled ‘Surveydata_train’.